 Trustees are appointed for a fixed term.
 The Chief Executive Officer (CEO) is an ex officio member of the Board of Trustees.
-Parent Trustees and the staff Trustees are elected to office or appointed if there are insufficient candidates offering themselves for election.
-The Articles of Association make provision for 8 Trustees (including a minimum of 2 parents, and a maximum of one third being employed by the Trust).
+Parent Trustees can be appointed if there are insufficient parent Governors on Local Governing Bodies.
+The Articles of Association make provision for up to 8 Member appointed Trustees, an unlimited amount of co-opted Trustees, up to 2 parent Trustees, and the ex-officio CEO.